 You never know who can interact with your child’s photos and videos, save them and use them for malicious purposes such as defaming, making fun of your child’s body, or sending them unwanted messages and comments.

 A recent study found that teenagers who spend a lot of time using smartphones and social media are more likely to have symptoms of depression and suicidal behavior.
 Instagram has also been linked to anxiety, loneliness, and “fear of missing out” (FOMO).
-If you don’t prepare online content filtering, your kids may encounter inappropriate, sensitive photos or videos – even ones that show self-harm or eating disorders.
+If your kids’ devices don’t install online content filtering, your kids may encounter inappropriate, sensitive photos or videos – even ones that show self-harm or eating disorders.

 Protecting children on social media can pose many challenges for parents.
 Even though you respect their privacy, give them freedom and don’t want to limit them, you need to protect them in this Internet world full of harmful things so that they can grow strong and healthy.